ColeLab/ColeAnticevicNetPartition/README.md

 ## Quick Start

 Download and open Connectome Workbench (https://www.humanconnectome.org/software/connectome-workbench).
-Load the ColeAnticevicNetPartition_v1.wb.spec file.
+Load the ColeAnticevicNetPartition.wb.spec file.
 Click the "Load Scenes" button, select one of the scenes of interest, and click the "Show" button.
 This will allow you to view and interact with the network partition and parcels.

 ## The Network Partition